powersync-ja/powersync-js/demos/example-electron/README.md

 ## Overview

-Demo app demonstrating use of the [PowerSync SDK for Web](https://www.npmjs.com/package/@powersync/web) together with Supabase and an Electron rendered Web App.
+Demo app demonstrating use of the [PowerSync SDK for Web](https://www.npmjs.com/package/@powersync/web) together with an Electron rendered Web App.

-A step-by-step guide on Supabase<>PowerSync integration is available [here](https://docs.powersync.com/integration-guides/supabase).

 ## Getting Started